Built-in Tools

 description:

-"An agent that helps users research topics using web search and HTTP requests.",
+"An agent that helps users research topics using web search and HTTP requests",

 instruction: "Help users research topics using web search and HTTP requests",

-tools: [new GoogleSearch(), new HttpRequestTool()],
+tools: [new GoogleSearchTool(), new HttpRequestTool()],

 Available Tools

-| Tool | Purpose | Requires Config |
+| Tool | Purpose | Environment Variables |

 |---|---|---|